 Making strategic food choices can even alleviate bad breath.
 Raw, crunchy food choices help to clean the teeth and even contain components that control food odor and promote saliva production naturally.
 Apples, almonds, carrots, and walnuts are great examples.
 Even the active cultures in yogurt reduce odor-causing bacteria in the mouth.
 Eat up!

-If these preventative measures don’t resolve your bad breath, visit a holistic dentist like Natural & Cosmetic Dentistry in Clearwater, Florida.
-Dr. Carlson and Dr. Gilton can help to determine if dry mouth or another health condition is leading to your chronic halitosis.
-Call (727) 888-6523 to make your appointment today.
+If these preventative measures don’t resolve your bad breath, visit a holistic dentist like Natural and Cosmetic Dentistry in Clearwater, Florida.
+Dr. Beata A. Carlson and Associates can help to determine if dry mouth or another health condition is leading to your chronic halitosis.
+Call 727-888-6523 to make your appointment today.